argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/README.md

+Led by Romit Maulik and Bethany Lusch from ALCF

 Today, we're learning about coupling simulations and machine learning.

 1. First, [here](05_Simulation_ML/Background.md) we will talk about why we would want to couple simulations & ML and describe ways to do it.